 The Company continues to focus a significant portion of its own resources and efforts on developing hardware for satellite (commercial and U.S. Government) and terrestrial commercial communications systems, including wireless, wireline and GPS-related systems.
-During fiscal years 2014 and 2013, the Company expended \$5.8 million and \$5.7 million of its own funds, respectively, on such research and development activity.
+During fiscal years 2015 and 2014, the Company expended \$5.7 million and \$5.8 million of its own funds, respectively, on such research and development activity.
 See "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations."
-During fiscal years 2014 and 2013, some of the Company's development resources were applied to certain cost-plus-fee contracts and the design-stage of fixed-price satellite payload programs.
+During fiscal years 2015 and 2014, some of the Company's development resources were applied to certain cost-plus-fee contracts and the design-stage of fixed-price satellite payload programs.
 As a result, a portion of the Company's development efforts were customer-funded and the costs appear in cost of revenues resulting in reduced internal research and development spending.
-For fiscal year 2015, the Company is targeting to spend between \$5.0 million and \$6.0 million on internal research and development projects.
-The actual amount spent in fiscal year 2015 will depend on market conditions and identification of new opportunities.
+For fiscal year 2016, the Company anticipates that internal research and development spending will exceed the amount expended during fiscal year 2015 but will remain at less than 10% of revenues.
+The actual amount spent in fiscal year 2016 will depend on market conditions and identification of new opportunities.